ScottLogic/blog/_posts/2026-07-14-three-approaches-to-tool-safety-with-coding-agents-choose-your-next-step.md

 ## **Agents and their tools**

 In the world of agents, the runtime offers the model a list of tools.
-The model can then request the runtime executes these on its behalf, in order to observe or manipulate the environment around it..
+The model can then request the runtime executes these on its behalf, in order to observe or manipulate the environment around it.
 Models without tools are limited to direct conversational interactions, but tools (e.g. reading and writing files, executing a program) give them agency \- to take action over the environment around them to complete a task.

 This usually all works nicely, but models can also go off the rails \- either with good intentions, or through attacks such as prompt injection (through various channels).
 When that happens, the same tools can be used to damaging effect.
-The internet is abound with stories of wiped out production systems, data leaks, data losses, and more.
+The internet is abounds with stories of wiped out production systems, data leaks, data losses, and more.

 Fortunately there are a few principal approaches to preventing those outcomes, while still providing models with the tools they need to do useful work, and without needing constant human supervision.
-Requiring human approval for tool calls degrades the productivity of both the agent and human, and is prone to be ineffective for safety due to permission fatigue \- when we get so used to clicking “allow” that we tend to do it without looking at or thinking.
+Requiring human approval for tool calls degrades the productivity of both agent and human, and is also likely ineffective due to permission fatigue \- when we get so used to clicking “allow” that we tend to do it without looking or thinking.

-## **Model alignment to avoid doing harm**
+## **Aligned models**

 This is the first line of defence, but it’s not robust enough to be counted as one of the three approaches.